Rajpratik71/linux-manPages/printf.md

        \xHH   byte with hexadecimal value HH (1 to 2 digits)

-       \uHHHH Unicode  (ISO/IEC  10646) character with hex value HHHH (4 dig‐ its)
+       \uHHHH Unicode (ISO/IEC 10646) character with hex value HHHH (4 digits)

        \UHHHHHHHH
               Unicode character with hex value HHHHHHHH (8 digits)

        %%     a single %

        %b     ARGUMENT as a string with '\' escapes interpreted, except that octal escapes are of the form \0 or \0NNN

        %q     ARGUMENT is printed in a format that can be reused as shell input, escaping non-printable characters with the proposed POSIX $'' syntax.

        and all C format specifications ending with one of diouxXfeEgGcs, with ARGUMENTs converted to proper type first.
-Variable  widths  are  han‐ dled.
+Variable widths are handled.

        NOTE:  your  shell  may  have its own version of printf, which usually supersedes the version described here.
-Please refer to  your  shell's documentation for details about the options it supports.
+Please refer to your shell's documentation for details about the options it sup‐ ports.

 AUTHOR
        Written by David MacKenzie.

 REPORTING BUGS
        GNU coreutils online help: <http://www.gnu.org/software/coreutils/>
-       Report    printf    translation    bugs   to   <http://translationpro‐
+       Report printf translation bugs to <http://translationproject.org/team/>
-       ject.org/team/>

 COPYRIGHT
        Copyright © 2017 Free Software Foundation, Inc.  License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>.
        This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 SEE ALSO
        printf(3)